FireSquid6/inkdocs/README.md

 ## Setting Up

 If you're on nixos or using the nix package manager, just run `nix-shell` to start using all of the appropriate dependencies.
-Other users will need to install bun, node js 20, and optionally flyctl.
+You can also allow the .envrc if you'd like.
+Other users should read the comments of the `shell.nix` file and install the dependencies however is convienient.

 ## Guide to This Repo